ctstone/azure-search-client/README.md

 ## TypeScript Generics

-If you are using TypeScript, this module can support your custom document types (strongly typed documents are always optional).
+If you are using **TypeScript**, this module can support your custom document types (strongly typed documents are optional).

 ```TypeScript
 import { SearchService } from 'azure-search-client';